 He called me on the phone and … said he lost all the money because he was tired of playing free casino games roulette rules.
 I said, how?
 He said, Gambling can benefit you to earn betrally bonus, Shaleta told the Star on Saturday, describing a discussion he stated took place Feb.
 23.

-We believe that Father Saka has a major gambling issue figured out by infojudipoker.net and that these funds may have been utilized for that function, he stated.
+We believe that Father Saka has a major gambling issue, and that these funds may have been utilized for that function, he stated.
 Since there is an examination going on, we cannot verify what he’s stating.

 Shaleta, who sits at the head of Canada’s initially and just Chaldean eparchy, or jurisdiction, stated he suspended the priest instantly after learning of the missing out on money.

-The bishop drove to London the next day to take Saka for several days of voluntary treatment at Southdown Institute, a non-profit center north of Toronto for priests battling issues varying from addiction to depression to sexually violent behavior.
+The bishop drove to London the next day to take Saka for several days of voluntary treatment at Southdown Institute, a non-profit center north of Toronto for priests battling issues varying from addiction to depression to sexually violent behavior at betvictor casino bonus.

 London authorities validated they received a problem Feb.
 24 of supposed monetary misappropriation associated to the local parish.

 An examination is underway, stated spokesperson Const.
 Sandasha Bough on March 15.
-The monetary criminal offenses probe was released more than a week after the initial report, stated cops, who required bank records prior to going further.
+The monetary criminal offenses probe was released more than a week after the initial report, stated cops, who required bank records prior to going further at gclubbz.com.

 The Star reached out to Saka through calls and letters to his church in London.
-A St. Joseph church representative stated it is alleviating the situation really seriously, but that comment would be inappropriate and provided a continuous internal examination.
+A St. Joseph church representative stated it is alleviating the situation really seriously, but that comment would be inappropriate and provided a continuous internal examination at.

 The Chaldean Catholic Church is based in Baghdad and represents Catholics from Iraq and neighboring nations, however ultimately falls under the watch of the Holy See in the Vatican.